skypilot-org/skypilot/llm/gemma/README.md

-# Serve Your Private Gemma
+# Serve Your Gemma on Any Cloud

 Google released [Gemma](https://blog.google/technology/developers/gemma-open-models/) and has made a big wave in the AI community.
 It opens the opportunity for the open-source community to serve and finetune private Gemini.

 ## Serve Gemma on any Cloud

+Serving Gemma on any cloud is easy with SkyPilot.
+We can find the [serve.yaml](serve.yaml) in this directory, which can be used to start hosting the model on any cloud with a single command.

 ### Prerequsite